assemblysoft/AssemblySoft.WonkaBuild/README.md

 ### Goal
 A web client to supplement the console and windows output which enable some simple management of tasks including
-- Multiple prohjects
+- multiple projects
-- History of passing and failing build runs
+- history of passing and failing build runs
-- Logs
+- logs
-- Live Web View
+- live Web View

 ![Alt text](thumb.png?raw=true "User Interface for Wonka Build Web site")